ThomasAntalCsipa/ThomasAntalCsipa/README.md

 If I want to make something bigger, like a program with an reactive UI or a video game, then I use Godot.

 ### To develop
 I love to develop systems frames and make the core of programs.
 I am currently working on something in Brain F*ck.
+It is still in development, but you can still [check it out](https://github.com/ThomasAntalCsipa/The-Brain-Fuck)

+## To learn
+I love math, it is just pure logic and systematic.
+I mostly use Desmos and explore the world of math.
+Here is a [link](https://github.com/ThomasAntalCsipa/My-Desmos-graphs) if you want to see some of the things I made.

 ---